Get to Know the Team

 FOUNDER and PRINCIPAL

-Jessica’s contributions have influenced research, operational practice, and health policy at a national level.
-In 2018, she was honoured to be among a small group invited to speak at Canada’s first National Dementia Conference, and in recognition of her contributions to advancing culture change in aging, she was named a 2022 Walk with Me Trailblazer.
-Her work also extends internationally through collaborative learning exchanges and speaking engagements focused on building more inclusive, empowering, and humane systems of care and support.
+Jessica's contributions have influenced research, operational practice, and health policy at a national level.
+In 2018 she was among a small group invited to speak at Canada's first National Dementia Conference, and in 2022 she was named a Walk with Me Trailblazer in recognition of her contributions to advancing culture change in aging.
+Her work extends internationally through collaborative learning exchanges, keynote speaking, and facilitated engagements focused on building more inclusive, empowering, and humane organizations and communities.

-Beyond her consulting, coaching, and educational work, Jessica serves on several boards and advisory committees focused on innovation, equity, and aging.
+Beyond client work, Jessica serves on several boards and advisory committees focused on innovation, equity, and aging - including AgingIN and AGE-WELL's Older Adult and Caregiver Advisory Committee.
 These roles keep her closely connected to emerging trends and system-level conversations, while reinforcing her commitment to advancing inclusive, human-centred organizations and communities.

 On a personal note, Jessica is deeply committed to her family - her two children, supportive husband, and much-loved dog - and she actively cares for elders within her family.
-She finds joy in time spent with loved ones, meaningful connection with colleagues across aging services, trying new foods, continuous learning, and mentoring newcomers to Canada and students preparing for careers in health care and senior living.
+She finds joy in time spent with loved ones, meaningful connection with colleagues across sectors, trying new foods, continuous learning, and mentoring newcomers to Canada and students preparing for careers in health and human services.

 Mary Beth Wighton